Ohio Conservation Law

-It was for this reason that Attorney Jeff Holland founded the Medina County Land Conservancy in 1991.
-That organization eventually merged with 7 others, and is now the Western Reserve Land Conservancy, preserving more than 40,000 acres of natural and rural land in Northern and Eastern Ohio.
+In 2006, MCLC merged with 7 other land trusts.
+The surviving organization is now the Western Reserve Land Conservancy, preserving more than 63,000 acres of natural and rural land in Northern and Eastern Ohio.
 WRLC is now one of the most respected and innovative land trusts in the country.

-Holland & Muirden attorneys can help you make informed decisions about land preservation strategies.
+Holland & Muirden can help you make informed decisions about land preservation strategies.

-Landowners can realize significant estate, income and/or property tax savings with a conservation easement, in addition to the comfort in knowing that they are leaving a natural legacy of permanent preservation for the land and the community that they love.
+Landowners can realize significant estate, income and/or property tax savings with a conservation easement, in addition to the comfort in knowing that they are leaving a permanent natural legacy for future generations.

-Attorney Jeff Holland frequently makes public presentations promoting the legal, tax and public policy benefits of preserving land with conservation easements, including several courses qualifying for Continuing Legal Education (CLE) credits for attorneys.
+Attorney Jeff Holland frequently makes public presentations promoting the legal, tax, and public policy benefits of preserving land with conservation easements, including courses qualifying for Continuing Legal Education (CLE) credits for attorneys.